kurapica/IGAS/PLoop/README.md

 	class "A"
 	endclass "A"

-	-- Error : The class is final, can't be re-defined. class "A"
+	-- Error : The class is final, can't be redefined. class "A"
 	endclass "A"